 Dan is a presenter known for the afternoon show on Fun Kids, the UK’s Children’s Radio Station, also for Sky One’s Whats Up TV, and the Writer’s Routine podcast.
 He also presents for BBC Radio Berkshire, regularly hosting the evening show for the station.

-He is full of energy, enthusiasm and personality, with an anarchic style and sense of humour that makes his presentation completely unique.
+He is full of energy, enthusiasm and personality, with a sense of humour that makes his presentation style completely unique.

 Also, he co-wrote ‘Fun Kids Epic Roadshow Adventure’, the radio station’s first interactive live show, which he performed for a full-length Edinburgh Fringe Festival run, and a sold-out performance at the Underbelly’s Southbank Festival.

 Dan has worked for the mighty Wycombe Wanderers, presenting pre-match warm-up shows, live-streams, and hosting gala dinners and events.

 Dan is an accomplished live event host and presents his own stage at ‘Geronimo Festival’, one of the UK’s biggest family events.
 He is regularly approached by brands to host toy-launches, has compered ‘Subway’s 5K family fun runs’ and tours schools across the UK presenting game-shows in association with the Police.

 He also hosts his own writing podcast.
 In May 2018, ‘Writer’s Routine’, the podcast he created, produces and presents, was awarded Silver in the Best Culture category at the ‘British Podcast Awards’, beating the BBC, commercial broadcasters and many independent production companies.
 For the show, he has interviewed some of the world’s biggest authors, with writers like Anthony Horowitz, Cecelia Ahern and Ian Rankin chatting about their working day, and the secrets of their success.